lonelyhentxi/grass/README.md

 # grass

+**This repo forked from the origin grass project, and modify some functions**

 This crate aims to provide a high level interface for compiling [Sass](https://sass-lang.com/documentation/) into plain CSS.
 It offers a very limited API, currently exposing only 2 functions.